TechforgoodCAST/awesome-techforgood/README.md

 - [Mustard Seed](http://mustardseedimpact.com/), UK

 ### VC
-- [Ascension Ventures](http://www.ascensionventures.com/), London/Birmingham, UK - early-stage VC backing social impact businesses.
+- [Ascension Ventures](http://www.ascensionventures.com/), London/Birmingham, UK - early-stage VC backing social tech businesses.
 Creating a new £15m 'Fair By Design' fund (June 2017) to eliminate the 'poverty premium' by 2027.
 - [Fifty Years](http://www.fifty.vc/), San Francisco, CA - an entrepreneur-run early stage VC, funding companies that, if successful, will be both massively profitable and make a serious dent in achieving one of the Sustainable Development Goals.
 - [NESTA Impact Investments](https://nestainvestments.org.uk/), UK - investing in ventures with inclusive and scalable innovations run by outstanding entrepreneurs.